Violations and Citations

-Pay a Violation
+Pay a Citation

-Waive a Violation
+Waive a Citation

-Appeal a Violation
+Appeal a Citation

 The appeal should present substantial evidence that the parking violation was not committed, or the occurrence was due to circumstances beyond their control.
 The appeal process is not a venue for general criticisms, complaints or policy debates.